Exercise 20: Functions and Files

 What You Should See

-- Go through and write English comments for each line to understand what's going on.
+- Write English comments for each line to understand what that line does.

 - Each time print_a_line is run, you are passing in a variable current_line.
 Write out what current_line is equal to on each function call, and trace how it becomes line_count in print_a_line.